B16f00t/whapa/README.md

 	- Wrong phone number -> Requested entity not found -> Check if you put the country code.
 	- Bad backup -> Requested entity was not found-> Overwriting it will not work go to Google drive, delete manually backup and do it again via WhatsApp.
 	- 2FA activated -> Error=NeedsBrowser -> Disable two-factor authentication.
-	- Gsuite account -> Error: DeviceManagementRequiredOrSyncDisabled -> The reason for this is, that for this google-apps account, the enforcement of policies on mobil clients is enabled in admin console (enforce_android_policy).
+	- Gsuite account -> Error: DeviceManagementRequiredOrSyncDisabled -> The reason for this is, that for this google-apps account, the enforcement of policies on mobile clients is enabled in admin console (enforce_android_policy).
 If youdisable this in admin-console, the authentication works.
 	- Bad dependencies-> No moduled name requests -> pip install requests or pip3 install requests
 	- Backup Disabled in that numberphone -> Error: Backup Api not enabled -> The phone number for that google account does not have backup enabled.
 	- Another error -> Update the gpsoauth dependency to its latest version